 Flags.
 If flags are allowed the regulation of them cannot be content based.
 In the context of free speech an American Flag is of equal importance to a flag containing a school logo, a family coat of arms, or a flag with a corporate logo.
-If flags are allowed the County can regulate time, place, and manner, but not content.
+If flags are allowed the County can regulate time, place, and manner, but should not regulate content.
 Currently the County's code only allows the U.S. flag, the Utah flag, Weber County flags, and one corporate flag.
 The complete deregulation of the time, place, and manner of the display of a flag could lead to flags displayed as signs or advertising devices.
 To mitigate this, the proposal provides flag display standards for non-sign oriented flags.
 These standards are based on national standards for the flying of the U.S. flag, including shape, dimension ratios of flag edges, and area limitations based on flag height.
-It also restricts the mounting of a flag in any manner other than on one edge and upright.
+It also requires the appropriate and respectful mounting of a flag, which is from one edge and upright.
 These regulations will ensure that during times of low-wind the flag will fold over onto itself, thereby limiting the effectiveness of its use as a "sign," but not inhibiting conventional flag-flying traditions.

 Window Signs.
-The allowance of an illuminated window sign cannot be limited in content to "open" or "closed" text.
+The request to allow an illuminated window sign is for those common "open" signs.
+The allowance of an illuminated window sign cannot be limited in content to "open" or "closed" text though.
 Instead, the content of the sign does not matter, only the time, place, and manner.
 If the Planning Commission in comfortable with allowing one illuminated "open" sign, then the proposal offers language that would do so.
 It limits the number of the illuminated signs per business to no more than one, and limits the size to no more than four square feet.
-Many business owners will opt to use the sign allowance for an "open" sign, however, there may be business that use it for a "beer" sign or similar other message.
+Many business owners will opt to use the illuminated sign allowance for an "open" sign, however, there may be business that use it for a "beer" sign or similar other message.

 Portable Signs.
 The biggest modification in the proposal is the addition of portable signs as allowed sign devices.
 The proposal limits the form of a portable sign to only a-frame signs.
 The proposal offers an allowance for one a-frame sign per business.
 It also allows up to two a-frame signs per business to be placed somewhere offsite.
 The offsite a-frame signs have very specific and limiting regulations to help minimize the potential that the public realm might be cluttered with them.
-The Planning Commission needs to determine whether the regulation goes too far or no far enough.
-In a worst case scenario there may be as much as one a-frame sign every one hundred feet along a busy public right of way.
+The Commission needs to determine whether the regulation goes too far or no far enough.
+In a worst case scenario there may be as much as one a-frame sign every ten feet for a stretch of a busy public right of way.
+Limiting the number of a-frame signs per business helps reduce the risk of clutter.

-Some members of the planning division are concerned that this could cause a similar appearance as electionseason signs, but on a perpetual basis.
+Some members of the planning division are concerned that allowing a-frame signs could cause a similar appearance as election-season signs, but on a perpetual basis.